The Limits of Leverage: Performance and Asymptotics

 \section{Performance and Asymptotics}

-In this section, ergodicity is utilized to derive closed-form expressions for average trading costs ($\avtrco$) and long-run mean and long-run variance of the optimal trading strategy.
-These formulas are then used to prove the asymptotic expansions of Theorem \ref{thm free b} \ref{thm free b part 4}.
+In this section, ergodicity arguments are used to derive closed-form expressions for average trading costs ($\avtrco$) and long-run mean and long-run variance of the optimal trading strategy.
+These formulae in turn yield the asymptotic expansions of Theorem \ref{thm free b} \ref{thm free b part 4}.